hui-tony-zk/PDclust/README.md

 Step 2: calculate pairwise dissimilarity with `create_pairwise_master()`
 ------------------------------------------------------------------------

 The second step is to do pairwise calculations.
-This results in a data.frame with the results
+This results in a data.frame with the results.

 ``` r
 cpg_files_pairwise <- create_pairwise_master(cpg_files)